 ADHD and alcohol abuse are common co-occurring conditions with significant linkage to each other.
 Impulsivity, poor decision making and lack of consideration for consequences are hallmarks of both conditions.
 Individuals with ADHD often have behavioral, social academic and occupational difficulties, which can lead to alcohol use.
 People with ADHD may use alcohol to cope with their symptoms or may experiment with alcohol recreationally, which then escalates.
-ADHD and alcohol use is a dangerous combination and can lead to addiction and dependence.
+ADHD and alcohol use is a dangerous combination and can lead to alcohol addiction and dependence.
 Treating co-occurring ADHD and alcohol abuse can be challenging, as many stimulant medications used to treat ADHD have a high abuse potential.

 Do People Use Alcohol to Cope With ADHD?

-People with ADHD may use alcohol as a coping mechanism to help them to calm down, cope and manage their symptoms.
+People with ADHD may abuse alcohol as a coping mechanism to help them to calm down, cope and manage their symptoms.
 Individuals may use alcohol to alleviate distress associated with the disorder or to help them to manage social, academic or occupational difficulties.
 Impulsivity and poor decision making is common in ADHD and many people do not realize that alcohol use will worsen their symptoms.
 Alcohol’s effect on thinking, memory and behavior intensifies when a person has ADHD.

 Effects of Alcohol on ADHD